Dr. James Henderson

 Food and Water Safety

-- ✓Drink only bottled or purified water; avoid ice in drinks
+- ✓Drink only bottled or purified water; avoid ice

 - ✓Eat thoroughly cooked food served hot

-- ✓Avoid raw vegetables and fruits you can't peel yourself
+- ✓Avoid raw vegetables and fruits you can't peel

 - ✓Choose busy restaurants with high turnover

-- ✓Wash hands frequently with soap or use hand sanitizer
+- ✓Wash hands frequently with soap

 Mosquito Bite Prevention